codacy/docs/docs/organizations/managing-repositories.md

 ## Following or unfollowing a repository {: id="follow-unfollow"}

-Users with at least [read permission](roles-and-permissions-for-organizations.md) over the repositories already added to Codacy by a repository admin, can choose the repositories they want to follow.
+Users with [no admin permission](roles-and-permissions-for-organizations.md) over the repositories already added to Codacy by a repository admin, can choose which repositories they want to follow.

 To follow or unfollow a repository on Codacy: